forieux/qmm/docs/tutorial.rst

 Potentials
 ==========

-The second step is to instantiate potential :math:`\phi`, Huber for instance
+The second step is to instantiate potential :math:`\phi`, :class:`Huber` for instance

 .. code-block:: python